-Like many fad diets, the challenge to staying on this diet is actually sticking to the food recommendations.
-I have tried a lot of diets over the years, and any time I tried a fad diet such as this one I did well on the first day, so-so on the second day, and I binged on chocolate and chips by the third day.
+Like many fad diets, the challenge to staying on this diet is actually following the food recommendations.
+I have tried a lot of diets over the years.
+And anytime I tried a fad diet such as this one I did well on the first day, so-so on the second day, and I binged on chocolate and chips by the third day.

-If you are really committed to trying this diet, I recommend cleaning out your pantry and refrigerator of junk food.
+If you are really committed to trying this diet, I recommend emptying your pantry and refrigerator of junk food.
 Then purchase what you need for the next three days and do your best to stick with the recommended foods.

-If you are not used to eating at the calorie levels recommended, you will get hungry.
-And if you are like I am, when you get too hungry, you eat a lot at one time.
-There are no healthy snack options in the diet to assuage your hunger, so you’re going to have to handle the inevitable hunger as best you can if you insist on trying the diet.
+If you are not used to eating at the calorie levels the diet provides, you will get hungry.
+And if you are like most people, when you get too hungry, you eat a lot at one time.
+There are no nutritious snack options in the diet to assuage your hunger, so you’re going to have to handle the inevitable hunger as best you can if you insist on trying the diet.